AhmedSamymoh/Operating-Systems-Labs/README.md

 # Operating-Systems-Labs
-Repository for [Operating-Systems-Labs](https://github.com/AhmedSamymoh/CSEx61-Operating-Systems) at Alexandria University.
-Access lab materials and submiting solutions.
+Repository for [CSEx61-Operating-Systems](https://github.com/AhmedSamymoh/CSEx61-Operating-Systems) at Alexandria University for **Submitting Solutions**.

 Navigate the Labs